 See the Divio CLI reference for more.

-docker command is mostly used to manage Docker processes, and Docker itself.
-Mostly, you’ll never need to use
+docker command is mostly used to manage Docker processes, images and containers (rather than applications as a

 You have already used